kanisterio/kanister/docs/install.rst

   helm -n kanister upgade --install kanister --create-namespace kanister/kanister-operator \
     --set controller.updateCRDs=false

-This option let Helm manage the CRD resources.
+This option lets Helm manage the CRD resources.

 Building and Deploying from Source
 ==================================

-Follow the instructions in the ``BUILD.md`` file in the `Kanister GitHub repository <https://github.com/kanisterio/kanister/blob/master/BUILD.md>`_ to build Kanister from source.
+Follow the instructions in the ``BUILD.md`` file in the `Kanister GitHub repository <https://github.com/kanisterio/kanister/blob/master/BUILD.md>`_ to build Kanister from source code.